tiny-pilot/ustreamer-debian/DEBIAN-PKG.md

 - Create a `ustreamer-debian` release

-  - Attach the latest Debian package CI artifact as a GitHub release asset
+  - Manually attach the latest Debian package CI artifact as a GitHub release asset

 - In `ansible-role-ustreamer`, install the appropriate uStreamer Debian package instead of building from source